Tucked away on a busy city street, a bit of the past is hidden away in the present. Mr. Grainger invites you

 The Percy Grainger House is essentially a time capsule, a snapshot of life as lived in the early twentieth century.
 Percy Grainger, and his mother, Rose Grainger, moved in during May, 1921.
 It became home base for the Grainger family (Percy married Ella in 1928) for the next fifty-eight years.
 Many of the rooms are unchanged and reflect the taste, customs, and interests of this eclectic (some might say eccentric) family.

 As the Graingers settled in through the decades, they gathered day-to-day items (sewing baskets and shoe polish kits) while collecting souvenirs during their travels (Chinese hanging bells and native American woven baskets).
 Each family member added dozens of self-created works-of-arts and quirky inventions (Ella’s ceramic tiles, Percy’s designs for sheet music covers), storing items in fire-proof basement vaults or attic boxes.
 Many treasures remain where the Graingers placed them.

 Listed on the National Register of Historic Places, this 1890’s house has served many purposes over the years for the Graingers, as well as their guests.
 Today, volunteers are organizing, interpreting and re-creating the Grainger story as it unfolds discovery-by-discovery.
 Each object and each room tells its own story and offers its own insights into this fascinating family.

-Our volunteers help in many ways, from projects in the house to promoting Grainger's music and legacy.
-Some volunteers take on very specific jobs that meet their individual interests and expertise, but most volunteers are engaged in one the following areas:
+Our volunteers help in many ways, from assisting with events to promoting Grainger's music and legacy.
+Some volunteers take on very specific jobs that meet their individual interests and expertise, but are greatest need is for Tour Guides.

 Here, a docent explains how the Graingers lived and worked at 7 Cromwell Place to a visiting school band, although most tours are much smaller, giving docents a chance to get to know and talk with visitors individually

 Please email us if your are interested in becoming a volunteer.
 You can become a valuable part of our team, even from afar!
 No prior volunteer experience is necessary—just enthusiasm, dedication, and an avid interest in our activities and programs.